-Ad Campaign (Feb-March)
+Second Ad Campaign

-The ads complement new outreach efforts at concerts and sporting events like ice hockey and roller derby bouts that are aimed at encouraging young adults, especially the so-called “Young Invincibles” between the ages of 18 to 34, to check out the new health plans and financial help available.
+Our second advertising campaign highlighted the personal stories of residents who had enrolled in a new health plan through Washington Healthplanfinder.
+The ads complemented new outreach efforts at concerts and sporting events, like ice hockey and roller derby bouts.
+They were aimed at encouraging young adults, or the so-called “Young Invincibles” (ages of 18 to 34 years-old), to check out the new health plans and financial help available.

 To create an attention-grabbing message, the ads focused around a fictitious health care rap duo.
 The pair conducted interviews with real Washington residents who signed up for health coverage through Washington Healthplanfinder and could speak about their personal experiences.